Back to Apple Guides

 At a glance — most common causes

-• HDMI cable too old to carry 18Gbps 4K HDR bandwidth
+• HDMI cable can't carry full HDR bandwidth

 Expert Review & Technical Scope